Tags

 Elanora

 Elanora is another Northern Beaches suburb; it is located on a hill overlooking a lagoon and the sea.
 The northern and south-western sides adjoin national parks, and native wildlife abounds in the area.
 It’s a suburb of large houses with a country club, and is popular with tourists.
 Originally a coal mining camp, it came into existence as a residential area in 1929, named Elanora Heights Estate.
 The name Elanora is derived from an Aboriginal word which means “home by the sea” or “home by the water”.
 It’s easy to see the appeal of this name – it sounds exactly like the elegant Eleanora, yet has an indigenous origin and pleasant meaning.
-You could use the popular Ella as a nickname.
+You could use popular Ella or hip Nora as nicknames.

 Eveleigh

 Eveleigh is an inner-city suburb, and an area of of great historical importance, because it was here that the first steam locomotives were built in Australia in the railway workshops.
 The Eveleigh site was also used to manufacture munitions in both world wars, and is significant in the history of unionism.
 In 1892, unions first successfully negotiated a six-day working week in Eveleigh, and in 917 the General Strike began there.
-Unlike some of the other suburbs, this isn’t just a swanky address with a nice beach, but is a place with working class roots that helped forge our nation.
+Unlike some of the other suburbs, this isn’t just a swanky address with a nice beach, but a place with working class roots that helped forge our nation.
 The name Eveleigh is taken from the name of an English estate.
-It’s an Old English surname meaning “boar’s wood” that is a variant of Everley, and pronounced EV-uh-lee.
-It has nothing to do with the name Eve, but is related to the female name Averil and the male name Everard.
-Everley is now used as a unisex name, and Eveleigh seems a specifically feminine alternative.
+It’s a surname that is a variant of Everly, and means “wild boar’s wood”: despite the spelling, it’s pronounced EV-uh-lee, not like Eve + Lee.
+Similar to popular Evelyn, this spelling may seem more feminine than Everly.

 Jannali